Indiana University’s Endowment

 The IU Foundation invests the gifts we receive from donors in a diversified portfolio, with the goal to provide maximum financial return given a prudent level of risk.
 The IU Foundation aims for an 8% return (or “hurdle rate”) on investments each year, and the endowment pays out 4.5% of its value each year.

 The IU Foundation strives to maximize returns within acceptable risk levels.
-In order to maintain purchasing power of gift endowments over time, the Foundation strives for an annual return rate of roughly 8%, and the endowment pays out 4.5% annually.
+In order to maintain purchasing power of gift endowments over time, the Foundation strives for an annual return of roughly 8%, and the endowment pays out 4.5% annually.

 If the endowment were to earn 8% annually and pay out 8%, the real value of the endowment would erode over time because of price inflation, and the benefits provided in future decades would be diminished relative to today’s levels.